-A dual ICOS/CD28 antagonist
+A first-in-class dual CD/ICOS antagonist

 Our lead autoimmune/inflammation program is comprised of a novel single domain vIgD binding both ICOS and CD28 at higher affinity than wild-type molecules.
 ALPN-101 is designed to inhibit both the CD28 and ICOS pathways to potentially dampen an overactive immune response.
 Since it addresses potential deficiencies of single pathway blockade, we hypothesize it to be capable of delivering deeper clinical responses by blocking two key T cell costimulatory pathways with a single therapeutic.